MikeLockz/el-dorado-tanstack/docs/2A - Lobby.md

 ---

+## Implementation Status — 2025-11-25

+- ✅ Core lobby shell, invite surfacing, join-code persistence, bot fill UI, and Storybook coverage are live behind the `VITE_SHOW_LOBBY_VIEW` flag.
+- ✅ Server-side lobby readiness model (RoomRegistry, Gateway message plumbing, system events) is committed and scoped to the lobby phase.
+- 🚧 Client store wiring for `lobby.readyState`, host override toggle, and start button gating is pending; UI controls currently render static placeholders.
+- 🚧 Telemetry + accessibility polish are queued but blocked until the readiness slice is wired through the store.
+- ⛔ Spectator seat requests and destructive host controls are scoped but unstarted.

 ## 1. Purpose & Success Criteria

 Define the end-to-end product and technical requirements for the lobby view that appears immediately after a room is created or joined but before the first round begins.
 Success is measured by: